enricozb/enricozb.github.io/thoughts/interaction_nets/lambda_calculus/2025-08-30_lazy-memory-layout.typ

 #import cetz.draw: *

 #show: content => post.post(
-  title: "Lazy Normalization - Memory Layout",
+  title: "Lazy Normalization - Memory Layout (WIP)",
-  date: "2025-06-07",
+  date: "2025-08-30",
   content
 )

 #post.note[
   After writing the post on #link("2025-05-18_lazy-strict-eval.html")[lazy normalization], I thought I understood enough to implement a lazy normalizer.
 This proved to be false.

+  This post is a work in progress.
+It's contents may change.
+If/when I'm satisfied with it, I'll remove this message and the "WIP" above.
 ]

 #let (era, con, dup, ref) = inets.with-kinds(